IGieckI/Smart-Greenhouse/README.md

 #define USE_LOCAL_BROKER

 #ifdef USE_LOCAL_BROKER
-    // LAN IP of the machine running docker-compose
-    // Find it with: ip route get 1 | awk '{print $7}' (Linux)
-    //            or: ipconfig (Windows) / ifconfig (macOS)
     #define MQTT_BROKER  "mqtt://192.168.1.X"
 #else
     #define MQTT_BROKER  "mqtt://broker.hivemq.com"
 #endif
 ```

 > **Note:** The gateway must be on the same LAN as the machine running `docker-compose`.
-The services stack exposes port `1883` — the gateway connects to that port on your machine's LAN IP.
+The services stack exposes port `1883`, the gateway connects to that port on your machine's LAN IP.

 ### Build & Flash